-Emmerdale have focused on mental health issues and issues surrounding memory loss and personality changes.
+Emmerdale has focused on mental health issues and issues surrounding memory loss and personality changes.

 One thing neither soap has highlighted are the legal problems these illnesses can cause.
 If you are ever faced with the emotional challenges Alzheimer’s and mental illness brings one thing you don’t want to have to worry about is having to see a solicitor to ensure the correct legal documents are in place.

-Lasting Power of Attorney documents stipulate how your affairs should be managed if you require help with the same.
-A separate document can also stipulate who you want to make decisions about your health and welfare, which can include consenting or refusing life sustaining treatment, should you be unable to make those decisions yourself.
+Lasting Power of Attorney documents stipulates how your affairs should be managed if you require help with the same.
+A separate document can also stipulate who you want to make decisions about your health and welfare, which can include consenting or refusing life-sustaining treatment, should you be unable to make those decisions yourself.
 It is important to be aware that no-body has this authority unless they are legally appointed.

 While a person is still able they select a person (or people) to be their Attorney and our team at Gorvins can help people decide who the best person is to act in this role and can discuss any guidance and conditions the person wants to attach to the appointment.
 The Attorney can be a family member or friend and we also act in a professional capacity for people in this role when they do not feel it is appropriate to appoint friends and family.